Get two new free healthy recipes each week. Sign Up

 Instructions

-• Preheat oven to 350F and place 9 cupcake liners in a muffin tin.
-Combine all dry ingredients in a mixing bowl, then set aside.
-In a large measuring cup, combine all liquid ingredients (including carrot).
-Mix wet ingredients into dry, and immediately portion into the baking cups and place in the oven.
-Bake 19 minutes, then allow the healthy carrot cake cupcakes to cool before removing from the tray.
-These healthy and vegan carrot cake cupcakes are soy-free and can be gluten-free and sugar-free.
-Top them with the frosting recipe linked above or with my healthy cream cheese frosting recipe, also posted on the blog.
+To make the cupcakes, preheat oven to 350F and place a dozen cupcake liners in a muffin tin.
+Combine all dry ingredients in a bowl, then set aside.
+In a large measuring cup, combine all liquid ingredients, including the carrot.
+Mix wet ingredients into dry, and immediately portion into the baking cups.
+Bake 20 minutes on the center rack of the oven.
+Allow the healthy cupcakes to cool before removing from the tray.
+The liners peel off easily after a day.
+If desire, frost with the healthy cream cheese frosting recipe above or with your favorite frosting.

 View Nutrition Facts